-While they are excellent tools for collaboration, voice and video are also effective network diagnostic tools.
-With their sensitivity to circuit conditions, they more easily reveal problems with internet performance that other applications can limp through.
+In addition to being excellent tools for collaboration, voice and video are also effective network diagnostic tools.
+With their sensitivity to circuit conditions, interactive voice and video more easily reveal problems with internet performance that other applications can limp through.
 A certain amount of packet loss and jitter won’t do much to your email or even a file download, but a video call will freeze, distort, and drop.

 These issues reveal that your network likely needs an update.
 It needs to be reimagined for what we need it to do today…and what we will need of it tomorrow.

 To run the business the way that they imagined, the leadership of the mortgage service provider TruHome had a vision of improving their telephony system and becoming a cloud-first organization.
 To support all of that, they needed a more resilient network that wasn’t subject to outages or poor performance.
 However, moving beyond traditional network transport was daunting, because their call center locations were the heartbeat of their business.